 For some people, the effects of Rb are lifelong.
 We continue to respond to the needs of adults who were affected by Rb as children.

-We have a specific Beyond Rb group, the membership of which has grown via Facebook and the introduction of a WhatsApp Group, with high levels of attendance at online support events.
-The group have been heavily involved in the production of our new suite of adult patient information and resources.
+We have a specific Beyond Rb group, the membership of which has grown via Facebook into a dedicated WhatsApp Group.